SecOpsPete/threat-hunting-scenarios/insider-data-exfil/README.md

 ---

 ## 📊 Step 1: File Archiving Detection
 This step identifies the creation of ZIP files on the target system, focusing on filenames that suggest potential staging of sensitive data.
-By querying DeviceFileEvents and filtering by .zip extensions, we begin to establish a baseline of archiving activity and flag any anomalies for further investigation:
+By querying DeviceFileEvents and filtering by .zip extensions, I began to establish a baseline of archiving activity and flag any anomalies for further investigation:

 ```kql
 DeviceFileEvents